sourcegraph/about/content/blogposts/2016/google-i-o-talk-building-sourcegraph.md

 1.  the frontend querystring parameters: /repos?Owner=alice&Language=go
 2.  the API querystring parameters: /api/repos?OwnerUserID=123&Lang=go
-3.  the data store method parameters: SearchOptions{123, “go”}
+3.  the data store method parameters: SearchOptions{123, "go"}

 This was needlessly complex and required a lot of code to convert among the various forms.
 Thankfully, because the structs were very similar, it was easy to agree on a single struct that all implementations could use.
 Doing this simplified our code quite a bit.